-Employers shall make available on a timely and reasonable basis a Safety Data Sheet on each hazardous substance in the workplace upon request of an employee, an employee collective bargaining representative, or an employee's Employees have the right to see and copy their medical records and records of Employers must allow access by employees or their representatives to accurate ecords of employee exposures to potentially toxic materials or harmful physical agents, and notify employees of any exposures in concentration or levels exceeding the exposure limits allowed by Cal/OSHA standards. accompany the investigator during the inspection.
+Employers shall make available on a timely and reasonable basis a Safety Data Sheet on each hazardous substance in the workplace upon request of an employee, an employee collective bargaining representative, or an employee's Employees have the right to see and copy their medical records and records of Employers must allow access by employees or their representatives to accurate ecords of employee exposures to potentially toxic materials or harmful physical agents, and notify employees of any exposures in concentration or levels exceeding the exposure limits allowed by Cal/OSHA standards.
+A trained Cal/OSHA safety engineer or industrial hygienist may periodically visit the workplace to make sure your company is obeying job safety and health laws.
+Any employee has the right to observe monitoring or measuring of employee An inspection will also be conducted when a legitimate complaint is filed by an Cal/OSHA also goes to the workplace to investigate a serious injury or fatality When an inspection begins, the Cal/OSHA investigator will show official identifi- The employer or someone the employer chooses, will be given an opportunity to accompany the investigator during the inspection.
 A representative of the employees will be given the same opportunity.
 Where there is no authorized employee representative, the investigator will talk to a reasonable number of employees about safety and If the investigation shows that the employer has violated a safety and health standard or order, then the Division of Occupational Safety and Health issues a citation Each citation specifies a date by which the violation must be abated A notice, which carries no monetary penalty, may be issued in lieu of a citation for Citations carry penalties of up to \$7,000 for each regulatory or general violation and up to \$25,000 for each serious violation.
 Additional penalties of up to \$7,000 per day for regulatory or general violations and up to \$15,000 per day for serious violations may be proposed for each failure to correct a violation by the abatement date shown on the citation.
 A penalty of not less than \$5,000 nor more than \$70,000 may be assessed an employer who willfully violates any occupational safety and health standard or order.
 The maximum civil penalty that can be assessed for each repeat violation is \$70,000.
-A willful violation that causes death or permanent each repeat volume of a 200000 x Minima volume mac bases detail to be permanent impairment of the body of any employee results, yoon conviction, in a fine of not more than \$250,000, or imprisonment up to three years, or both and if the employer is a corporation or limited liability company the fine may not exceed \$1.5 million. of receipt to the Occupational Safety and Health Appeals Board.
+A willful violation that causes death or permanent each repeat volume of a 200000 x Minima volume mac bases deal to be permanent impairment of the body of any employee results, yoon conviction, in a fine of not more than \$250,000, or imprisonment up to three years, or both and if the employer is a corporation or limited liability company the fine may not exceed \$1.5 million. of receipt to the Occupational Safety and Health Appeals Board.